MockbaTheBorg/RunCPM/readme.md

 RunCPM needs A LOT of RAM and Flash memory by Arduino standards, so it will NOT run on other Arduinos than the DUE (not the Duemilanove) as they will not have enough of those.
 It is theoretically possible to run it on an Arduino which has enough Flash (at least 96K) by adding external RAM to it via some shield, but this is untested, probably slow and would require an entirely different port of RunCPM code.

+When using Arduino boards, the serial speed as well as other parameters, like LED pin and SD Card pins may be set by editing the RunCPM.ino sketch.
+The default serial speed is 9600 for compatibility with vintage terminals.

 If building for Teensy and ESP32, please read the entire document, as there is more information below.

 ## Building